olmescode/DataModule/README.md

 * `retrieveData(userId, dataKey)`: allows the server and client to retrieve data from the cache of a specific player
 * `updateData(userId, dataKey)`: allows the server and client to update the data in the cache of a specific player
 * `deleteData(userId, dataKey)`: allows the server and client to delete the data in the cache of a specific player

+### New APIs
+* `isLoadingData(player)`: Returns true if the server is currently loading the player's data
+* `waitForDataLoadAsync(player)`: Yields until the player's data has loaded.
+* `hasLoaded(player)`: Returns true if the server has finished loading the player's data.
+* `hasLoadingErrored(player)`: Returns true if PlayerDataServer was unable to load the player's data.
+* `getLoadError(player)`: Returns the error type encountered while loading.
+* `loadedData`: A new Event that fires when the player's data has finished loading.

 ## Callbacks
 The DataModule Library offers callbacks to handle the changes made in the cache and DataStore.
 These callbacks are available for the update, set, and delete operations.